WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 BillyOh 4000 Lincoln Wooden Clear Wall Greenhouse with Roof Vent

-The location itself affects factors such as temperature, light exposure, and humidity.
+It matters because the location affects the temperature, light exposure, and humidity.
 Where you place your garden greenhouse, thus, can make all the difference.

 The best spot is somewhere that gets maximum sunlight, especially during winter months.
 The greenhouse temperature should also be moderate and consistent day and night.
-Too much or too little moisture can lead to poor growth, so humidity levels should be controlled, to add.
-Moreover, the ideal placement must be:
+Too much or too little moisture can lead to poor growth, so humidity levels should be controlled, too.
+Furthermore, the ideal placement must be:

 • away from frost pockets